jscoach/support/docs/ISSUE_TEMPLATE.md

 **What if the package's source is not hosted on GitHub?**

 We currently rely on GitHub to retrieve an updated README and stars.
-But please open this issue anyway and if another git hosting service becomes frequently asked, we'll consider supporting it.
+But please open this issue anyway and if another git hosting service is frequently asked, we'll consider supporting it.

 **What if the `package.json` file doesn't include a link to GitHub?**